EA Sports: Exclusivity deals

 On June 4, 2012, EA signed a "multi-year, multi-product" partnership with the Ultimate Fighting Championship, taking over from THQ.

 Following the release of Rory McIlroy PGA Tour in 2015, EA Sports announced that they would end its PGA Tour series after 25 years, with the said game was pulled from digital storefronts in May 2018.
 2K Sports announced that they would assume their licensing agreement with the PGA Tour beginning with the release of The Golf Club 2019 featuring PGA Tour in 2018.

 The NFL, the NFL's Players' Association, and EA confirmed its exclusivity contract for NFL sports simulation games in May 2020, lasting through at the 2025–2026 NFL season with an optional one-year extension.
 The new contract allows EA to develop NFL games outside of the typical EA Madden titles, including for mobile games.

 In February 2021, EA announced it was returning to college sports with a EA College Football game to be released within the next couple of years.
 As planned, the game will not use any player likenesses, but instead bypasses the issues with the NCAA by licensing all other branding related to college football such as team names, uniforms, and stadiums through the Collegiate Licensing Company, as at the time of the announcement, the NCAA had not yet reached definitive rules on appropriate payment to players for their likeliness.
 If such rules are established by the time of the game's release, EA said they would then include player likenesses.
 However, Notre Dame stated that until such rules are in place, they declined to be part of EA's game.
 At the time of this announcement, EA stated they had no other agreements with other NCAA sports.
 Later that month, EA purchased Codemasters, developers of the F1 series, therefore reclaiming the rights to publish F1 games.

 EA acquired Metalhead Software in May 2021, the developers of the Super Mega Baseball series.
-EA stated that they are looking to taking the core aspects of that series to integrate with licensing from the MLB to publish a licensed baseball game again in the future.
+EA stated that they are looking to taking the core aspects of that series to integrate with licensing from MLB to publish a licensed baseball game again in the future.